LCHansson/old_LCHansson.github.io/_posts/2014-03-01-being-love-hansson.md

 I'm Love Hansson, a Swedish developer, analyst, and activist of sorts currently residing in Stockholm, Sweden.

-Most of my time goes towards contributing to projects that combine social/political improvement with hacking, analytical work and meting new people.
-I'm a firm believer in transparency, and try to work with open source and open data whenever possible.
+Most of my time goes towards contributing to projects that combine social/political improvement with hacking, analytical work and meeting new people.
+I'm a firm believer in using data driven analysis to make serious improvements to our understanding of policy, society and economic relations, and I try to work with open source and open data whenever possible.

 These are some of the projects I've recently been involved with:

+- [Kvartersregeringen.se][Kvartersregeringen]
+- [Hack for Sweden][HfS], where I won the visualization award together with friends Jonathan Hise Kaldma and Jens Finnäs
 - Co-founder of the [Stockholm R User Group][SRUG]
 - [sweSCB][sweSCB], an open source library for accessing the open data of [Statistics Sweden][SCB] through my favorite open source analytics language, [R][R].
-- [Hack for Sweden][HfS]
 - [iPlot][iPlot], an R-based tool (and webservice) for interactive data visualization

 And while we're on the topic of development, here's [a sort of summary][Summary] of my open source contributions over the past year or so.